p0ryae/Discord.JS-Coding-Tutorials/README.md

 # Where am I suppose to see the SourceCode for each episode?

-First, You'll have to click on button called "Branches":
+First, You'll have to click on button called "Branches":<br>

 ![image](https://user-images.githubusercontent.com/59381835/83589891-6241f580-a509-11ea-86a7-5e846d4089a8.png)

+<br><br>

+Then, the list of branches will show up for each eposide labeled.<br>
 ![image](https://user-images.githubusercontent.com/59381835/83589430-8bae5180-a508-11ea-975a-ae4fee409fde.png)

 <div align="center">